Skip to Main Content

 To learn more about the Kamloops Indian Residential School (IRS), the history of residential schools in Canada, and how you can start embracing truth and reconciliation within yourself, you may find the resources below helpful.

-For more in-depth resource lists, click on the 'Focused Topics' tab to the left or check out our Indigenous Studies library guide.
 For further information about campus-wide initiatives regarding this topic, please also consult UVic's 215 website

 The design above was created by UVic's Audain Professor of Contemporary Art Practice of the Pacific Northwest, Carey Hayalthkin'geme Newman : "This design was made to honour the children who died in residential school.
 The hearts express love for all those in unmarked graves and compassion for the families and communities who waited for them to be found.
 The small and colourful hands remind us of the uniqueness and beauty of every child.
 Taken together, they represent our commitment to listen to our hearts and use our hands, to do the work that needs to be done.
 The visceral confirmation of Survivor accounts that has come from locating these graves has affected many of us on an emotional level.
 It has changed the way that many people think and feel about our histories and current realities in Canada."